 in order that I may attain to the resurrection from the dead.Philippians 3:11(NASB)

-Paul had the most impressive genealogy, and was born into the most advantageous of families.
-He was taught by the most eminent of teachers, received an outstanding education and attained significant qualification.. but it means nothing in the eternal realm.
+Paul had the most impressive genealogy and was born into the most advantageous of families.
+He was taught by the most eminent of teachers, received an outstanding education, and attained significant qualifications... but it meant nothing in the eternal realm.

-He was incapable of attaining to the righteousness that would come by keeping every jot and tittle of the Law.
-Paul admitted.. that despite his impressive parentage, worldly privileges, educational advantage and outstanding achievements, he would have been condemned to a lost eternity, had it not been for the Lord Jesus Christ and His sacrifice at Calvary - for there is no favouritism with God.
+He was incapable of attaining the righteousness that would come by keeping every jot and tittle of the Law.
+Paul admitted that despite his impressive parentage, worldly privileges, educational advantage, and outstanding achievements, he would have been condemned to a lost eternity had it not been for the Lord Jesus Christ and His sacrifice at Calvary... for there is no favouritism with God.

-The good works that we do to the glory of God have no effect on our salvation - for salvation is exclusively by grace through faith in Christ's sacrifice.
-However, the good works that we do to the glory of God and not for the honour of self.. will result in a spiritual reward, as the Bible clearly teaches.
-And it appears, that in this passage, Paul is hinting that the 'out-resurrection' for which he strove, has a connection with the rewards that believers will receive, at the judgement seat of Christ.
+Paul already had the assurance of the resurrection of the dead, due to his faith in Jesus.
+He knew that the good works that we do to the glory of God have no effect on our salvation - for salvation is exclusively by grace through faith in Christ's sacrifice.
+He also knew that salvation is the first stride and not the final step in our Christian life.
+And so he strove to attain the outworking of Christ's Resurrection in his life by dying to self and his own personal desires and living for Christ and doing all for the glory of God.
+He knew that the good works that we do to the glory of God and not for the honour of self will result in spiritual rewards as the Bible clearly teaches.
+And it appears that in this passage, Paul is hinting that the 'out-resurrection' for which he strove has a direct connection with the rewards that believers will receive at the judgement seat of Christ.

 And so we find Paul striving to grow in grace and to know Christ more.
 He desired to participate in Christ's resurrection power and fellowship in His sufferings "in order that I may attain to the OUT-resurrection from the dead."